hongkim25/TLTP/README.md

 4 AUG 2025 - Woke up at 6:00, had a look at the shortlisted bootcamps, and continued to take the Naver Boostcamp pre-course.
 The precourses will take around 30 hours to finish, and I will finish them until the 11th so I can apply to the Boostcamp on the 12th.
 It feels quite good to build some daily routines again.

 5 AUG 2025 - Woke up at 5:10, took quite some time taking the Naver Boostcamp pre-courses.
 It was the most productive day out of the five days!

+6 AUG 2025 - Woke up at 6:20, continued to take Naver Boostcamp pre-courses, and also spent quite some time talking to both ChatGPT and Gemini discussing TLTP.